 05.03 Screen for Greater-than-Minor Significance.
 A violation must be greater-than minor to be considered a finding.
 For construction issues, examples of minor violations are provided in Appendix E to this chapter.
 Examples of minor violations are also provided in the Enforcement Manual.
 If the violation is similar to a minor example, then the violation is minor.
 If the violation is not similar to the “minor” description, then the “screen for greater-than-minor” questions in Appendix B, Section 1-3, must be used to determine if the violation is greater-than-minor and, therefore, a finding that warrants documentation.

-If the violation is minor, it is not a finding, will not be considered in the assessment , and, in most cases, will not be documented.
+If the violation is minor, it is not a finding, will not be considered in the cROP assessment program, and, in most cases, will not be documented.
 See Section 0613-11 for the exceptions to documenting minor issues.

 Screen for Identification Credit.
 Findings must be analyzed using the screening criteria listed in Appendix B, Section 1-4, to determine the appropriate identification credit for the finding (i.e., NRC-identified, licensee-identified, or self-revealing).